AJMartel/DigiKeypad/README.md

 # DigiKeypad
-A practical analog keypad powered by Digispark (ATTiny85)
+A functional analog keypad powered by Digispark (ATTiny85)